-Risk Type Qualitative Statement Objective Quantitative Metric Risk Appetite (Amber Threshold) Risk Appetite (Red Threshold) Frequency of Measurement Governance Strategic The development of PSIL's business objectives are sponsored by the CEO and approved by the Board.
+Risk Oualitative Statement Objective Quantitative Risk Risk Frequency of Governance Type Qualitative Statement Objective Metric Appetite (Amber Threshold) Appetite (Red Threshold) Measurement Governance Strategic The development of PSIL's business objectives are sponsored by the CEO and approved by the Board.
 Track the percentage change in pre-tax income on a rolling 4 - quarter basis.
 Annualised percentage change in pre-tax income on a rolling 4 - quarter basis (if negative). > 12% > 24% Quarterly The CEO and Board provide oversight and monitoring of the business plans, objectives and strategic direction Capital The Board is committed to ensuring that the firm is appropriately capitalised at all times.
 The level of capital held by PSIL seeks to be in excess of the current regulatory requirements and at no times should fall below the levels approved by the Board.
 Seeks to ensure that the firm remains capitalised at all times.
 Regulatory Capital (CET1, T1 and Total) will not fall to a level below internally set capital target levels Number of times in the month Regulatory Capital (CET1, T1 and Total) fell below 120%.
-N/A > 0 Monitored Daily & Reported Monthly in Risk Appetite Daily Compliance Officer, Monthly PSIL Mgmt., ICROC, and ALCO Doard. which are higher than the minimum capital requirements (regulatory and/or internally assessed) as set out within III- OP-7.115 Pershing Limited Consolidated Capital Management Policy.
-Regulatory Capital Stress Test < 140% <120% Annually ICROC oversight of the capital stress testing programme conducted via ICAAP Market PSIL seeks to minimise market risk to the amount and type appropriate for it to be appropriate in order to execute its principal activities.
+N/A > 0 Monitored Daily & Reported Monthly in Risk Appetite Daily Compliance Officer, Monthly PSIL Mgmt., Irish Compliance, Risk and Oversight Committee ('ICROC'), and ALCO Boalu. which are higher than the minimum capital requirements (regulatory and/or internally assessed) as set out within III- OP-7.115 Pershing Limited Consolidated Capital Management Policy.
+Regulatory Capital Stress Test < 140% of the minimum required capital <120% of the minimum required capital Annually ICROC oversight of the capital stress testing programme conducted via ICAAP Market PSIL seeks to minimise market risk to the amount and type appropriate for it to be appropriate in order to execute its principal activities.
 The management of market risk is correlated to the management of related credit risk.
 Given the broad range of products traded by PSIL clients and the varying levels of risk presented by each asset class PSIL has adopted a daily negative mark-to-market exposure measure for all open trades as an indication of risk appetite adjusted by the Tangible Net Worth of each client.
-Net client Mark-to- Market exposure (top 3 counterparties) v 100% of the client's Tangible Net Worth (TNW) should not exceed €485k (£430k) in aggregate on a daily basis.
+Net client Mark-to-Market exposure (top 3 counterparties) v 100% of the client's Tangible Net Worth (TNW) should not exceed €485k (£430k) in aggregate on a daily basis.
 Any breaches are mitigated as per actions set out in Pershing EMEA credit and market risk management policies.
 Number of days in the month where net client MtM exposure (top 3 counterparties) v 100% of each client's TNW exceeded €485k (£430k) in aggregate.
-N/A > 0 Monitored Daily & Reported Monthly in Risk Appetite Daily Risk Officer, Weekly report to PECAM, Monthly report to PSIL Mgmt. and ICROC
+N/A > 0 Monitored Daily & Reported Monthly in Risk Appetite Daily Risk Officer, Weekly report to the Credit and Market Risk Committee ('PECAM'), Monthly report to PSIL Mgmt. and ICROC